SWITZERLAND: An Introduction to Banking & Finance

 The Swiss banking system is based on the model of the "universal bank," which means that a licensed bank may provide all banking services, such as credit business, deposit and custody business, asset management and investment advice, payment transactions, securities transactions, underwriting business or financial analysis.

 Rising regulatory costs, pressure on margins and investments in technological developments are, however, accelerating structural change and consolidation in the sector, which is also reflected in the KPIs: for the 2017/2018 reporting period, the number of banks in Switzerland decreased further.
-At the end of 2017, a total of 253 financial institutions were licensed as a bank (as compared to 261 in 2016).
+At the end of 2017, a total of 253 financial institutions were licensed as bank (as compared to 261 in 2016).
 Among these institutions are four so-called "large" banks (Credit Suisse and UBS and their Swiss subsidiaries Credit Suisse (Schweiz) and UBS Switzerland), 24 cantonal banks, 62 regional banks, 99 foreign banks, including branches of foreign banks, and 43 banks specialised in exchange, securities and asset management business.
 In addition, Switzerland's Raiffeisen group consists of 270 independent cooperatives spread over Switzerland.

 IV.
 Regulatory Environment